Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 ![Wordc_small.png](images/Wordc_small.png)

+* After analyzing the count of tweets per state.
+We created a Word Cloud plot which tells us the frequency of words used in the tweets, by their size scale.
+What was surprising is that covid-19 and coronavirus actually had a pretty high frequency in relation to the air pollution tweets.
-* Due to the quarentine there were a number of texts about Covid-19 and Coronavirus besides the information on the up    coming election in Nov.
+* Also there was information on the up coming election in Nov.
 2020.

 ## Bar Graph based on Air Pollution, Covid-19, and Coronavirus Hashtags.